Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Introduction

 The goal of this paper is to quantify the uncertainty from probabilistic forecasts by different approaches.
 Our contributions are three-fold.
-First, we extend a recent approach, called the parallel partial Gaussian process \cite{gu2016parallel}, which was developed for emulating computer simulation with a massive number of coordinates, to forecast nonlinear dynamical systems of multivariate outputs, and the uncertainty of the forecast can be assessed through posterior sampling.
-The prediction of one-step-head transition function by the parallel partial Gaussian processes can be written as a weighted average of a set of kernel functions, which is comparable to using a set of nonlinear basis functions in extended dynamic mode decomposition, whereas the weights are estimated by simultaneously penalizing the discrepancy in fitting and model complexity in native space.
-Our analysis also motivates a set of generic kernel functions to be used for forecasting nonlinear dynamical systems with range parameters of the basis to be estimated by maximum marginal posterior mode estimation, and uncertainty of the forecast can be quantified.
-Second, we introduce the connection between the dynamic mode decomposition and the maximum likelihood estimator of a linear mapping matrix in a linear state space model.
-The underlying data generating process allows us to form the predictive distribution of the forecast by the dynamic mode decomposition.
+First, we extend a recent approach, called the parallel partial Gaussian process (PP-GP) \cite{gu2016parallel}, to forecast dynamical systems with multivariate outputs through predicting the one-step-ahead transition function, and the uncertainty of the forecast can be assessed through posterior sampling. {Predicting the one-step-ahead transition function with a finite-dimensional space allows one to transform the forecast problem to an interpolation problem, and under regularity conditions, Gaussian process regression converges to the truth with a minimax rate \cite{van2008rates}.
+Furthermore, the assessed uncertainty from the PP-GP can alert when the forecast becomes less accurate, which allows for timely interventions to control predictive error.
+The PP-GP is particularly suitable for dynamical systems with massive outputs, as the computational complexity of the PP-GP is linear to the number of outputs at each time point. } Second, we introduce a general two-step approach to derive a {probabilistic generative} model.
+Based on this approach, we show the estimation of dynamic mode decomposition is equivalent to the maximum likelihood estimator of a linear mapping matrix in a linear state space model, which produces uncertainty assessment from the sampling model.
 Third, we draw connections between different approaches, including Gaussian processes, proper orthogonal decomposition and dynamic mode decomposition.
-These connections allow one to examine the inherent data generating mechanism of different approaches, and to develop a more suitable variant for prediction and uncertainty quantification for real-world problems.
+These connections allow one to examine the inherent {generative models} of different approaches, and to develop a suitable predictive model for real-world problems.